spacepy/spacepy/Doc/source/index.rst

     }

 Certain modules may provide additional citations in the ``__citation__`` attribute.
-Contact a module's author before publication or public presentation of analysis performed by that module.
+Contact a module's author (details in the ``__citation__`` attribute) before publication or public presentation of analysis performed by that module, or in case of questions about the module.
 This allows the author to validate the analysis and receive appropriate credit for his or her work.